pedroelbanquero/shell-eos/README.md

 Run the command to start the daemond listening in the blockchain address.
 When receives a new transacion the shell search the command in the memo of transaction to execute it.

-`python3 payloads/shelleos.py eosaccountname`
+`python3 payloads/shell-eos.py eosaccountname accountmaster`

+*account master if who the bot just obey

+Send to a EOS address command line to execute orders

 ## Execute commands in each opened shell

-`python3 payloads/shelleos.py eosaccountname` "ls -lsa"
+`python3 payloads/send-eos.py eosaccountname` "ls -lsa"

-Send to a EOS address command line to execute orders
+## Publish datasets commands in each opened shell

+`python3 payloads/send-eos.py eosaccountname` "data" "separator"

+## Compile

+`./compile.sh`